Supervisor/supervisor/docs/introduction.rst

   by emitting "stop", "start", and "restart" commands from a simple shell or web UI.

-Distributed Control

-  Users often need to control processes on many machines.
-Supervisor provides a simple, secure, and uniform mechanism for interactively and automatically controlling processes on groups of machines.

 Process Groups

   Processes often need to be started and stopped in groups, sometimes